strawgate/gemini-code-review-action/README.md

 - `pull_request_diff`: The diff of the pull request to generate a review comment.
 - `pull_request_diff_chunk_size`: The chunk size of the diff of the pull request to generate a review comment.
 - `extra_prompt`: The extra prompt to generate a review comment.
 - `model`: The model to generate a review comment.
-We can use a model which is available in `openai.ChatCompletion.create`.
+We can use a model which is available.
 - `log_level`: The log level to print logs.

-As you might know, a model of OpenAI has limitation of the maximum number of input tokens.
+As you might know, a model of Gemini has limitation of the maximum number of input tokens.
 So we have to split the diff of a pull request into multiple chunks, if the size of the diff is over the limitation.
 We can tune the chunk size based on the model we use.
-For instance, `gpt-4` can handle larger input tokens than `gpt-3.5-turbo`.
-So, we can increase the chunk size for `gpt-4` than `gpt-3.5-turbo`.

 ## Example usage
 Here is an example to use the Action to review a pull request of the repository.